 You will find that our environment is primarily “open bay”… much like a preschool classroom.
 Children can see what is going on with other children, and they learn to model appropriate behaviors based on what they observe.
 There are a few rooms where the door can be closed.
 Some children (e.g. those with autism) need less stimulation, and a few just have to struggle through a visit, albeit always with a parent’s permission.

 Our goal is always clear: We want to meet your child where they are at dentally and emotionally, and help move them towards optimal oral health, with a minimum of trauma to their developing psyche.
 Sometimes that means slowing down and helping them adjust to the dental environment via multiple “easy visits” or simply waiting 6 months as we work on preventive strategies.
-Other times that means addressing urgent dental needs through temporary restorations requiring no local anesthesia, or scheduling the child for definitive restorations at the hospital… where everything is accomplished in one visit, and the child does not remember much nor associate the experience with the dental clinic.
+Other times that means addressing urgent dental needs through temporary restorations requiring no local anesthesia, or scheduling the child for definitive restorations under general anesthesia… where everything is accomplished in one visit, and the child does not remember much nor associate the experience with the dental clinic.

 Most often, if your child is able to accomplish radiographs in the clinic setting, we will be able to schedule them for restorative appointments, always beginning with the most urgent dental needs.
 This allows us to “take a break” if your child needs to before all recommended treatment is completed.